|Q. Nimaz padhne ke jismani fayde kya hai?|

 Normally only 2/3 rd of the lung capacity receives fresh air.
-The remaining 1/3rd is residual air .
-During sajdah the abdominal visura presses against the diaphragm which presses against the lower lobes of the lungs which help in exhaling the residual air thus allowing more fresh air to be inhaled and thereby maintaining healthy lungs.
+The remaining 1/3 rd is residual air .
+During Sajdah the abdominal viscera press against the diaphragm which presses against the lower lobes of the lungs and that helps in exhaling the residual air thus allowing more fresh air to be inhaled and thereby maintaining healthy lungs.

 g.
 Increased venous return from the abdominal organ:

 During Sajdah due to reduced gravitational force, the venous return from the abdominal organs are increased.